danielfett/draft-dpop/mainmatter.md

 # Security Considerations {#Security}

-[ todo ]

-  * Token replay detection via jti, see RFC 7253, common state on AS
-  * AS/RS MUST check `typ` in JWTs!
-  * Actually sender-constraining access tokens (or any token which is not one-time use) without introducing a state is not possible.
-  * Using time for AT pop token enables precomputing attacks
-  * mTLS stronger against intercepted connections
-  * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`

 ## Token Replay

 If an adversary is able to get hold of a DPoP-Proof JWT or a